trinodb/trino/docs/src/main/sphinx/functions/window.md

 The result is the number of rows preceding or peer with the row in the window ordering of the window partition divided by the total number of rows in the window partition.
 Thus, any tie values in the ordering will evaluate to the same distribution value.
+The window frame must not be specified.
 :::

 :::{function} dense_rank() -> bigint
 Returns the rank of a value in a group of values.
 This is similar to {func}`rank`, except that tie values do not produce gaps in the sequence.
+The window frame must not be specified.
 :::

 :::{function} ntile(n) -> bigint